 De-risk your project by looking for an SRM with the following features:

-You need to be able to assign users roles and permissions by project to ensure they only have the necessary access.
-Sensitive information must be protected and only accessible to authorized personnel while enabling team collaboration. - Confidential contractor access
+- User permissions: You need to be able to assign users' roles and permissions by project to ensure they only have the necessary access.
+Sensitive information must be protected and accessible only to authorized personnel, while enabling team collaboration.

-You want to collaborate with your contractors by limiting their access to sensitive projects or communication records and issue updates, commitments, and tasks.
-You also need to limit access to sensitive information, such as financial data or confidential internal notes, to prevent unauthorized viewing or editing. - Change history and audit trail
+- Confidential contractor access: You want to collaborate with your contractors by limiting their access to sensitive projects, communication records, and issuing updates, commitments, and tasks.
+You also need to restrict access to sensitive information, such as financial data or confidential internal notes, to prevent unauthorized viewing or editing.

-Tracking user activity and changes made to records provides a clear audit trail to ensure authenticity and accountability. - Activity logs
+- Change history and audit trail: Tracking user activity and changes made to records provides a clear audit trail, ensuring authenticity and accountability.

-An SRM that can keep records of activity, such as who created, edited, viewed, or deleted a record, including what changes were made to data, who made the change, when it was made, etc., is helpful for de-risk confidential data.
-Activity logs can be used with your SIEM (Security Information and Event Management) software to help your organization maintain information security. - Single sign-on (SSO)
+- Activity logs: An SRM that can track activity, such as who created, edited, viewed, or deleted a record, including the changes made to data, the identity of the person making the change, and the date and time of the change, helps mitigate the risk of confidential data exposure.
+Activity logs can be used with your SIEM (Security Information and Event Management) software to help your organization maintain information security.

 5. Create an efficient input process